-Hierarchical to: No other components.

-Dependencies: FMT_LIM.2 Limited availability
+Dependencies: FMT\LIM.2 Limited availability

-FMT_LIM.1.1:
+FMT\LIM.1.1:

-The TSF shall be designed in a manner that limits their capabilities so that in conjunction with "Limited availability (FMT_LIM.2)" the following policy is enforced:
+The TSF shall be designed in a manner that limits their capabilities so that in conjunction with "Limited availability (FMT\LIM.2)" the following policy is enforced:

 Deploying Test Features after TOE Delivery does not allow:

-User Data to be disclosed or manipulated,
+- User Data to be disclosed or manipulated,

-TSF data to be disclosed or manipulated.
+- TSF data to be disclosed or manipulated,

-software to be reconstructed, and
+- software to be reconstructed, and

-substantial information about construction of TSF to be
+- substantial information about construction of TSF to be gathered which may enable other attacks.

+68 [assignment: limited capability and availability policy]

-The TOE shall meet the requirement "Limited availability (FMT_LIM.2)" as specified below (Common Criteria Part 2 extended).
+The TOE shall meet the requirement "Limited availability (FMT\LIM.2)" as specified below (Common Criteria Part 2 extended).